-The chart to the left illustrates the discrete annual returns and corresponding volatility achieved by this moderately cautious portfolio over the last five years.
+The chart to the left shows the discrete annual returns and corresponding volatility achieved by this income portfolio over the last five years.

-Maximum drawdown is the largest peak to trough decline suffered by an investment.
-The chart to the right shows the maximum drawdown of this moderately cautious portfolio from inception in October 2008.
+decline suffered by an investment.
+The chart to the right shows the maximum drawdown of this income portfolio from inception in October 2008.